-The Bedfordshire Clanger, or ‘Trowley Dumpling’ is similar to the Cornish pasty, baked for consumption by field workers, as the Cornish pasty was for the miners.
+The Bedfordshire Clanger, or ‘Trowley Dumpling’ is similar to the Cornish pasty, baked for consumption by field workers, as the Cornish pasty was for miners.
 Traditionally from boiled suet dumpling, modern alternatives use baked pastry thank goodness!
 Once common in Bedfordshire and adjoining counties, this 19th creation comes crimped at the edges to keep the contents in; at one end savoury and the other, sweet.
 The ends are told apart by two wee holes for savoury, and three for the sweet.
-Clangers are available from the local bakery and selected shops in the nearby towns, but outside the area, is not widely known.
+Clangers are available from the local bakery and selected shops in nearby towns, but outside the area, it is unknown.
 Enjoyable for being novel, the flavour needed lifting however, and that’s what Mrs Middleton’s mayonnaise could certainly do!

 Thank you the St Nicholas Church community group who baked all the delicious cakes, you knew we would be hungry!

 Another fabulous day, another fabulous Chilterns Walking Festival concluded.
 Knowledgeable guides, superb autumnal scenery and sweeping views across the Bedfordshire Chiltern hills and valleys.
 The unexpected pleasure of Dartmoor ponies, insights into the devastating effects of climate change with tasty heritage treats.